OBSERVABILITY PLATFORM

 PromQL lets you select and aggregate time series data in real time.

 This documentation covers an introduction to PromQL and the features and syntax most relevant to Chronosphere.
-For full details about PromQL, read the documentation (opens in a new tab).
+For full details about PromQL, read the Prometheus documentation (opens in a new tab).

 Chronosphere is 100% compatible with PromQL (opens in a new tab).
 If you need labels to differentiate between clusters, namespaces, and other items, the PromQL queries in existing dashboards, alerts, and recording rules need to reflect this.